code-and-co/react-native-image-offline/README.md

 ```

 ### `preload`
-Recommended approach to preload images is to call after `restore`.
+The recommended approach to preload images is to call after `restore`.
 You could call this method anywhere from the code.
 For instance, this library can be used with `redux-observable`, here is the code snippet!

 ```
 const loadShoppingCartEpic = (action$, store, { getJSON }) =>